digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-30.md

 #### Hao Feng
 * Went through Least Square, Recursive Least Square, Kalman Filter.
-* Wrote down a section for a tutorial paper.
+* Wrote down the section of Kalman Filter for a tutorial paper.
 * Built a rabbitmq python class for further use.
-* Ran a co-simulation of th incubator.
+* Ran a co-simulation of the incubator.

 ## Sub-projects status